-Byte write operations are supported by the CY7C11481KV18.
+Byte write operations are supported by the CY7C1268V18.
 A write operation is initiated as described in the Write Operations section.
 The bytes that are written are determined by BWS0 and BWS1, which are sampled with each set of 18-bit data words.
-Asserting the appropriate Byte Write Select input during the data portion of a write latches the data being presented and writes it into the device.
-Deasserting the Byte Write Select input during the data portion of a write enables the data stored in the device for that byte to remain unaltered.
-This feature can be used to simplify read, modify, or write operations to a byte write operation.
+Asserting the appropriate Byte Write Select input during the data portion of a write latches the data being presented and written into the device.
+Deasserting the Byte Write Select input during the data portion of a write enables the data stored in the device to that byte to remain unaltered.
+This feature can be used to simplify read/modify/write operations to a byte write operation.